Mohammad-ghasempour/Admin-dashboard/README.md

+# Introduction
+This project is a admin dashboard.
+The main technique is React to build this dashboard.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).